SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 key, the addition can be specified and the line to be read is then determined from its secondary table index.
 If the primary table key is specified by its name `primary_key`, the table must be an index table, and the behavior is the same as if `USING KEY` was not specified.
+Note that the examples only show reading into a work area.
+Other targets are possible as shown above.
 ``` abap
 READ TABLE itab INTO wa INDEX i.